mirkobozzetto/github-cheatcode/README.md

 **Use this project to raise awareness, not to deceive.**

-## The real solution

-Instead of judging on GitHub activity:

-- Look at **code quality**, not quantity
-- Evaluate real **technical skills**
-- Consider **professional experience**
-- Test with **practical exercises**

-## Contribution

-PRs are welcome!
-Some ideas:

-- Support for other platforms (GitLab, Bitbucket)
-- Graphical interface
-- More sophisticated commit patterns
-- "Fake" but realistic code generation

-## License

-MIT - Do whatever you want with it, but use it ethically.

 ---

 **PS:** If a recruiter reads this, I hope you'll judge candidates on their real skills, not on green squares.

 **PPS:** For developers: your value isn't measured in commits.
 Some of the best developers I know have almost empty GitHubs because they work on proprietary code.

----

-_Created with love (and a bit of irony) to demonstrate the hypocrisy of "GitHub activity shaming"_